 The operation of the largest fraud in US history was fairly simple.
 Bernie Madoff deposited all his investors’ money into his Chase bank account and paid them off as necessary.
 At its height his account balance was over $5 billion.
 The scheme collapsed when he ran out of money.

 In 2015, Neil Moore, a prisoner serving time for a $2.7 million fraud conviction, walked out the front gate of a high security prison by forging his own release papers.

 Executives at McGraw Hill were curious to find out why their accountant was on television racing a Mclaren F1 GTR, chartering Concorde trips and showing up to work in a Ferrari.
 Turns out he had been embezzling £2.8 million from them the past 5 years since he was recruited.

 A man created a fake restaurant that became the #1 restaurant in London.
 On opening night he served microwaved food.
 Eventually, he got sick of being interviewed about it.
 So he sent people that looked like him to the interviews, and told them what to say.

-John C. Beale, a man who pretended he was a CIA secret agent, flew around the world on first-class flights, stayed in high-end hotels and cost the taxpayers almost $900,000.
+John C. Beale pretended to be a CIA secret agent, flew around the world on first-class flights, stayed in high-end hotels and cost the taxpayers almost US$900,000.